-To reach a state of peace, stop, and to demonstrate, take a break from reading and focus upon the breath.
-The verses say, “You stop to be powerful, and to love to pause and grasp for the breath is identical.”
-It is easy to stop, and a good thing for the body and the mind.
-It is relaxing and pleasant taking a break from tasks every so often.
-Take a quick breath to fulfillment, and the verses say, “Fulfillment of breath for fulfillment of life.”
-When I was young and angry, mother told me to inhale and exhale the breath rapidly and forcefully three times before a complete inhalation for holding.
-The wisdom is ancient and in line with the Sacred Text.
+To reach a state of peace, stop, and to demonstrate, take a break from reading and take three strong inhalations and with the third fill the belly and hold still awhile to focus upon the breath.
+The text says, “You stop to be powerful, and to love to pause and grasp for the breath is identical.”
+It is easy to stop and it is relaxing to take a break from tasks every so often to fill the belly and hold still.
+When I was young and angry, a wise woman of Finnish and gypsy descent said to inhale and exhale the breath quickly and forcefully three times before inhaling to fulfillment to hold still, and such is the ancient tradition.